NorthernWidget/DS3231/Documentation/Utilities.md

   pinMode(LED_BUILTIN, OUTPUT);
   pinMode(PIN32K, INPUT);

+  /*
-  // configure the interrupt to detect the 32K oscillator attachInterrupt(digitalPinToInterrupt(PIN32K), blinky, CHANGE);
+   * Configure the interrupt to detect the 32K oscillator.

-  // Note that interrupting on CHANGE will generate 2 interrupts per cycle
+   * Note that interrupting on CHANGE will generate 2 interrupts per cycle,
+   * once when the voltage changes to LOW from HIGH,
+   * then again when it changes to HIGH from LOW,
-  // or 32768 x 2 = 65536 interrupts per second
+   * for a total of 32768 x 2 = 65536 interrupts per second
+   */

+  attachInterrupt(digitalPinToInterrupt(PIN32K), blinky, CHANGE);

   // enable output on the 32K pin of the DS3231 myRTC.enable32kHz(true);